-- 1. Quantitative The student must complete a minimum of 60 semester hours of academic work, plus physical education requirements.
-A student must present 18 semester hours as residence instruction at Darton College. - 2.
-Qualitative The student must have a cumulative grade point average of 2.00 (C) on all work presented to meet graduation requirements of Darton College. - 3.
-Curricular The student must satisfy the requirements of the core curriculum or complete a specific program of study.
+1. Quantitative - The student must complete a minimum of 60 semester hours of academic work, plus physical education requirements.
+A student must present 18 semester hours as residence instruction at Darton College.

+2. Qualitative - The student must have a cumulative grade point average of 2.00 (C) on all work presented to meet graduation requirements of Darton College.
+In addition, students have to earn a "C" or better in English 1101 and English 1102.

+3. Curricular - The student must satisfy the requirements of the core curriculum or complete a specific program of study.
 All candidates are required to satisfy the provision of the Georgia State Code 32-706 as amended by the General Assembly, which requires all candidates for a degree to pass either courses in or an appropriate examination on the history of the United States, the history of Georgia, the United States Constitution, and the Constitution of Georgia.
 These requirements may be met by successfully completing Georgia and United States History, HIST 2111 or HIST 2112, and American Government, POLS 1101, or taking an exemption exam as explained below: